qasimyu/simuscop/README.md

 # SimuSCoP
-a novel tool to reliably Simulate Illumina Sequencing data based on position and Context dependant Profiles
+a novel tool to reliably Simulate Illumina Sequencing data based on position and Context dependent Profiles